P-Angelica/LenticularImageCreator/README.md

-# Project Name: A Desktop Interface to Create and Display Lenticular Images
+# A Desktop Interface to Create and Display Lenticular Images

 ## Abstract